bioidiap/bob.pad.base/doc/installation.rst

           gridtk

 in order to download and install all packages that are required for your experiments.
-In the example above, you might want to run a simple speech presentation attack detection experiment using the :py:class:`bob.bio.spear.preprocessor.Mod_4Hz` and the :py:class:`bob.pad.voice.extractor.LBPHistograms` feature extractor defined in :ref:`bob.pad.voice <bob.pad.voice>`, using the AVspoof database interface defined in :ref:`bob.db.avspoof <bob.db.avspoof>`.
 Running the simple command line:

 .. code-block:: sh